rule

 Text 26

 He will bring forth kings as good as sages, will chastise the upstarts and crush the quarrelsome for the sake of worldpeace and the religion.
+(Vedabase)

 Text 27

-After hearing of his personal death, caused by a snakebird sent by the son of a brāhmin, he will be freed from attachment and take to the shelter of the Lord.
+After having heard of his personal death, as caused by a snakebird sent by the son of a brahmin, will he free himself from his attachments and take to the shelter of the Lord.
 (Vedabase)

 Text 28